SOFIE-project/ARD-Implementation/README.md

 ## TODO

 - [ ] Currently, the bounty is set by the Vendor and the amount stored in this smart contract.
-Manage the bounty by a second smart contract deployed by the Vendor
+Manage the bounty by a second smart contract deployed by the Vendor **DOING in contractPerVendor**
-- [ ] Is the bounty amount arbitrarly chosent by the Vendor, or they need to set an amount proportional to the severity chosen by the Authority?
+- [X] Is the bounty amount arbitrarly chosent by the Vendor, or they need to set an amount proportional to the severity chosen by the Authority? **By the Vendor**
-- [ ] Decide whether the patch data needs to be stored, or the patch data is included in the vulnerability data at the end of the process
+- [X] Decide whether the patch data needs to be stored, or the patch data is included in the vulnerability data at the end of the process **No storage for the patch data**
 - [ ] Decide the structure of the vulnerability metadata
 - [ ] The disclosure of the vulnerability requires 1 or 2 transactions?
     - 1 Tx: as soon the smart contract goes to the Disclosed state it needs to receive as input the location of the vulnerability data.
 This means the location is known in advance
     - 2 Txs: a first transaction is used to disclose the secret and set the smart contract in the Disclosed state.
 With a second transaction the IL component stores into the smart contract the location of the vulnerability data.
 This means the smart contract requires the Ethereum address of IL, and an additional state
 - [X] Write the tests for the smart contract
+- [ ] A README file for each design of the system.
+Include sequence diagrams

 ## Requirements